lancecarlson/lancecarlson.github.com/_posts/2012-05-14-private-gem-server-using-geminabox.md

 gem inabox pkg/mygem-0.0.1.gem --host myprivategemserver.com
 {% endhighlight %}

-To automate the task of pushing to my private gem server, I created a Raketask that has all of the standard gem building tasks but with a with the **inabox** command twist.
+To automate the task of pushing to my private gem server, I created a Rake task that has all of the standard gem building tasks but with the **inabox** command twist.

 {% highlight ruby %}
 require 'rubygems'